Initial Radiation Therapy Certification and Registration

 the Radiation Therapy Certification and Registration Handbook.

-Radiation Therapy certification candidates must have — within the past three years* — successfully completed a Radiation Therapy educational program
+Radiation Therapy certification and registration candidates must have — within the past three years* — successfully completed a Radiation Therapy educational program

 that is accredited